trevordmiller/device-setup/README.md

 # Keyboard (Pok3r)

-- CAPS lock to FN (DIP switch 3 on)
 - Programming layer (Fn+R_Ctrl to start/stop recording)
   - VIM like HJKL
     - Left: FN + H then: FN + J then: PN